 - At Least Three Years of Social Sciences

-- At Least Two Years of Foreign Language
+- At Least Two Years of World Language

-Typically, the process takes between four and six weeks once the application packet is complete and the student is regularly admissible.
-Files needing committee review may take longer.
-An additional letter, detailing an admitted student’s merit-based scholarship, is usually sent 1-2 weeks after the initial acceptance letter..
+Typically, the process takes about four weeks once the application is complete; files needing committee review may take longer.
+An additional letter, detailing an admitted student’s merit-based scholarship, is sent with the admission decision.

-Once you have made your final decision to attend Eckerd College, you should send a $400 enrollment deposit along with the reservation form that is included with your acceptance letter.
-The envelope must be postmarked no later than May 1st.
+Once you have made your final decision, you can reply to your offer of admission within your Eckerd College portal.
+If you choose to attend Eckerd, you must submit your $400 enrollment deposit within your portal, on our dedicated deposit page or by sending a check along with the reservation form that is included with your acceptance letter.
+The enrollment deposit is due May 1st.
 This deposit will be credited to your account and deducted from your fees at the time of registration.
 Deposits are refundable until May 1st.
-Please note that preferential housing is based on the date of deposit.

 Eckerd College supports students taking a gap year to enrich themselves academically through travel, internships, volunteer work or other interests.
-Student pursuing a gap year may request a deferral of their enrollment for up to one year.
+Students pursuing a gap year may request a deferral of their enrollment for up to one year.
 A student who has been accepted for admission must submit a statement in writing which explains their plans during the time of deferral.
-Requests should be addressed to the Director of Admission and made on or before May 1 for students admitted for Autumn/Fall term or by December 1 for candidates admitted for Winter/Spring term.
+Requests should be addressed to the Dean of Admission and must be approved on or before May 1 for students admitted for Autumn/Fall term or by December 1 for candidates admitted for Winter/Spring term.

-To secure a place at Eckerd for the following year and retain an academic scholarship award, a $400 nonredundable enrollment deposit must be paid.
+If the request is approved, in order to secure a place at Eckerd for the following year and retain an academic scholarship award, a $400 non-refundable enrollment deposit must be paid.

-Eckerd recommends that transfer students have a 2.5/4.0 GPA from the last college attended.
+Eckerd recommends that transfer students have a 3.0 GPA from the last college attended.
 Courses earning a C or better can likely be transferred, dependent upon the equivalent course offerings at Eckerd.
-If the student has earned an AA degree, the high school record will not be considered.
+If the student has earned more than 27 credit hours, the high school record will not be considered.
 Transfer students can get an unofficial estimate of which courses will transfer by viewing the transfer page.

 - We own a house in Florida?